Optimal Spectral Recovery of a Planted Vector in a Subspace: Detection of a Planted Vector and Low-Degree Lower Bounds

-Together, Theorems~\ref{thm:detect-upper} and~\ref{thm:sp-lower-bd} precisely characterize the limits of spectral methods (modulo some technical conditions, such as the requirement that the error probability be at most $N^{-C_1}$ instead of merely $o(1)$).
+Together, Theorems~\ref{thm:detect-upper} and~\ref{thm:sp-lower-bd} characterize the limits of spectral methods for the detection problem (modulo some technical conditions, such as $n \ll N$ and the requirement that the error probability be at most $N^{-C}$ instead of merely $o(1)$).
 While it is conceivable that a different class of polynomial-time algorithms could break the $n \rho \gg \sqrt{N}$ barrier, we find this unlikely because spectral methods seem to be optimal among all known polynomial-time algorithms for a wide array of high-dimensional detection problems with hidden low-dimensional structures (so long as the problems are sufficiently ``noise-robust''); see~\cite{sos-hidden}.
+While the subsequent works \cite{diakonikolas2021non,zadik2021lattice} break the $n \rho \gg \sqrt{N}$ barrier for $v \sim \BR(N, \rho)$ using lattice basis reduction, the methodology relies strongly on $v$ taking (nearly) discrete values and does not apply to $v \sim \BG(N, \rho)$.

 In order to prove failure of spectral methods, we actually prove failure of an even larger class of algorithms, namely low-degree polynomials.
 This follows a framework proposed by~\cite{HS-bayesian,sos-hidden,sam-thesis} (see also~\cite{kunisky2019notes} for a survey).
 Let $\RR[y]_{\le D}$ denote the space of polynomials $\RR^{N \times n} \to \RR$ (that is, multivariate polynomials whose variables are the entries of an $N \times n$ matrix) of degree at most $D$.
 We aim to understand the degree-$D$ ``advantage''